-This is a dress that I made for Surprise Sweet 16 party in 2005.
+This is a dress that I made for a Surprise Sweet 16 party in 2005.
 I made a total of 3 of these dresses.
 The theme for this one was Roman Fire Fairy.
 We wore the black dress, velvet half masks and huge flame colored wings.
 This pattern went together very well.
 It was simple and gave a nice finished look.
 And the finished gowns were a hit.

 McCall’s M5135 – Sassy Girl